-While growing up in Canada, a yearning to see and experience the rest of the world began to stir deep within my everything.
-I longed to know what else was out there, and where, if anywhere, I might possibly belong.
+Sarah grew up in Canada, where a yearning to see and experience the rest of the world began to stir deep within her at a very young age.

-I set sail with an open heart and a trusting spirit, which eventually brought me to Costa Rica.
-It was there that I founded Nosara Animal Care, a non-profit association that provides veterinary care for animals in need, a rescue and adoption initiative, and an education program in the local schools that teaches empathy and compassion towards all living beings.
+She set sail with an open heart and a free spirit, which eventually led her to Costa Rica.
+It was there that Sarah founded Nosara Animal Care, a non-profit association that provides veterinary care for animals in need, a rescue and adoption initiative, and an education program in the local schools that teaches empathy and compassion towards all living beings.

-Over the years, my interest in wildlife and environmental conservation blossomed, leading me to continue my travels to remote, enchanted lands where I could learn about natural healing and the respectful, symbiotic relationship with the Earth, water, plants and animals that indigenous communities have.
+Over the years, her passion for wildlife and environmental conservation blossomed, inspiring her to continue her travels to remote, enchanting lands where she would learn about natural healing and the respectful, symbiotic relationship with the Earth, water, plants and animals that Indigenous peoples have.

-Though I am a hermit at heart, who longs to live hidden away in a magical jungle lit only by moonlight and fireflies, surrounded by herds of elephants, water buffalo, reindeer, capybaras and every type of creature imaginable, I do enjoy assisting with projects that unite people around the world in protecting the well-being of the planet and all its beautiful inhabitants.
-My dream is that this book will encourage children everywhere to do just that.
+Sarah enjoys working on projects that create awareness and unite people around the world in protecting the well-being of the planet and all its beautiful creatures.
+Her dream is that this book will encourage children everywhere to do just that.

-After spending a year in the well-known “Heart of the World” – La Sierra Nevada de Santa Marta, I undertook a trip to India, where I managed to further incorporate the practice of yoga as my spiritual path.
-Since then, this path has been nurturing and expanding as I go deeper into ancestral practices, medicinal plants, agroecology and engaging in various rituals for honoring the web-of-life.
+Adriana spent her childhood in the Andean Mountains of Colombia.
+Later in life, after a year of working in the well-known “Heart of the World” – La Sierra Nevada de Santa Marta – Adriana undertook a trip to India, where she managed to further incorporate the practice of yoga into her spiritual path.
+Since then, this path has been nurturing and expanding as she goes deeper into ancestral practices, medicinal plants, and agroecology, and engages in various rituals for honouring the web of life.

-Currently, different experiences lead me to collaborate in co-projects all aimed at preserving life and especially strengthening the social fabric in the Sierra Nevada de Santa Marta, Boyacá and Putumayo.
-Some of these experiences have been this book, The New Dreaming, participating in a movement for the regeneration of rivers in India, organizing indigenous elders gatherings in India and Colombia, and holistic education programs for children and youth in a condition of vulnerability in Colombia.
+Currently, different experiences have led her to collaborate on co-projects, all aimed at preserving life and strengthening the social fabric of places like La Sierra Nevada de Santa Marta, Boyacá, and Putumayo.
+Some of these experiences include working on this book, participating in a movement for the regeneration of rivers in India, organizing Indigenous Elder gatherings in India and Colombia, and taking part in holistic education programs for vulnerable children and youth in Colombia.

-I was born in the department of Tolima, municipality of Natagaima, Colombia.
-When I was very little I was taken away to El Convenio, which belongs to the municipality of Lebanon, Tolima.
-Then, when the tragedy of Armero occurred, I was again taken away to Lérida, Tolima.
-There I carried out my primary and secondary studies, while at the same time, I began to develop a passion for expressing myself through painting.
+Carlos was born in the department of Tolima, municipality of Natagaima, Colombia.
+When he was very little he moved to El Convenio, in the municipality of Líbano, Tolima.
+When the tragedy of Armero occurred, he was taken to Lérida, Tolima, where he carried out his primary and secondary studies.
+It was there that he began to develop a passion for expressing himself through painting.